project-akri/akri/docs/broker-development.md

 will be set in brokers that utilize any device discovered via the Configuration.
 The latter is specific to one device and usually contains connection information such as an RTSP URL for an ONVIF camera or a devnode for a USB device.
-Also, while `brokerProperties` can be unique to a scenario, the `properties` environment variable keys are consistent to a Discovery Handler, with values changing based on device.
+Also, while `brokerProperties` can be unique to a scenario, the `properties` environment variable keys are consistent to a Discovery Handler with values changing based on device.
 All the environment variables from these two sources are displayed in an Instance that represents a discovered device, making it a good reference for what environment variables the broker should expect.
 The image below expresses how a broker Pod's environment variables come from the two aforementioned sources.